Ain-Harcha village houses a Roman-era sanctuary, bordered by remnants of an old settlement and a necropolis.

 The temple’s interior podium has collapsed with time, while the ornaments and niches of the pronaos and the cella are degraded.

-Facing the temple’s entrance, a couple of rocks holding a Latin inscription can be noticed, as well as the foundations of other structures that can be the remains of an altar or a facility that was part of the sanctuary.
+Facing the temple’s entrance, a couple of rocks holding a Greek inscription can be noticed, as well as the foundations of other structures that can be the remains of an altar or a facility that was part of the sanctuary.

 On the southern side, and at the foot of the temple's fondations, a couple of sarcophagus can be noticed, with one of them bearing beautiful bas-reliefs of what appears to be a person wearing a priestly tunic - possibly the tomb of the temple's priest?